VenkataSuryaPrakash4/RAP-Read-Only-Capabilities/README.md

 <ins>**Introduction:**</ins>
-- The Application mainly focuses on Read-Only capabilities, but no the transactional Capabilities.
+- The Application mainly focuses on Read-Only capabilities, but not the transactional Capabilities.
 In this we will be using the existing data source like database tables for us to mainly focus on building the DDL source and its Read capabilities.
 - In the further developments of this application, we will be implementing the following:
   * Define the data model for the OData service
   * Add value helps to the data model